kest-cloud/mini_app/README.md

 can create post,

-can uodate and delete post.
+can update and delete post.

-It also allow commentings
+It allow comments

 and finally you can rate each post and the rating will be displayed.